Frequently Asked Questions

 • They are noticeably disorganized, scattered, and struggle with multi-tasking.

-For less complicated evaluations (e.g., only IQ assessment, focused ADHD evaluation, etc.) fees can range from $1000-$2000.
+For less complicated evaluations (e.g., only IQ assessment, focused ADHD evaluation, etc.) cost can range from $1000-$2000.

 A clear understanding of cost will be discussed during the initial conversation and can vary depending on complexity and involvement required for the case.